Pancho0411/Project2/README.md

-These scripts allow the researcher to decompile an android application and scan it for potential malicious injection points that could jeopardize the consumer's private information.
-It returns the decompiled code and two reports for the researcher to analyze.
+These scripts allow the defender to decompile an android application and scan it for potential malicious injection points that could jeopardize the consumer's private information.
+It returns the decompiled code and two reports for the defender to analyze.